 We will canoe to our take-out point on the morning of the last day planning to arrive there by noon.
 If your vehicle is parked in the Machias area this will ensure you are back at your vehicle and off to your next adventure by 2:30 pm.
 If we are transporting you party back to the Bangor area this will ensure we back at your hotel by 4:30 pm.

 We typically run trips of 3-4 participants with 1 or 2 guides however if you have a larger group interested in running the Machias it's not a problem for us.
 A second guide will be added to your trip if there are at least 7 participants or 4 boats however a second guide may be added to your trip regardless of the number of participants.

-Pricing for 3-day trips is $490/person and for 4-day trips is $660/person, both require a minimum of 3 participants to run the trip.
+A minimum of 4 participants is required to run the trip.
 A 30% non-refundable deposit is required to confirm your dates.

 Included in the price: services of registered Maine Master Guide(s), transportation to and from the river, all meals on-river which is typically lunch the first day through lunch the last day, and all canoeing/camping/packing gear.

 Not included in the price: sleeping bag s, personal items and clothing (a personal packing list will be provided to you), personal beverages, transportation round trip from Bangor, and fishing licenses.

 If you are arriving by car, your Machias river trip will meet in Machias, Maine.
 If you are arriving in Bangor by plane we can meet you at your hotel and provide transportation for your party (up to 6 participants) round trip from Bangor for an additional fee of $240.